Online Screening Consent

-The goal of the screening is to assess your present concerns, and determine whether the Chronic Conditions Course for Persons with SCI would be best suited to your current concerns and circumstances.
+The goal of the screening is to assess your present concerns, and determine whether the Chronic Conditions Course for SCI would be best suited to your current concerns and circumstances.

 - The potential benefit of participating in the Online Screening is that by answering the questions and discussing the results with a research staff member you may obtain a better understanding of your problems or concerns.

-- If your screening indicates that your current concerns and circumstances are well addressed by the Chronic Conditions Course for Persons with SCI, you will be eligible to participate in the program.
+- If your screening indicates that your current concerns and circumstances are well addressed by the Chronic Conditions Course for SCI, you will be eligible to participate in the program.

 Format of the Screening: